krritik/nest4guest/README.md

-# nest4guest
+f# nest4guest
-This is a python based online guest house booking system
+This is a python based online guest house booking portal.
+The app is a one time solution that makes it easier for users to query and book rooms, review status and cancel booking.
+Included automatic confirmation of next booking from waiting list on cancellation of a booking
 ## Prerequisite/libraries used
   1. **Python3(3.6 +)**
   2. **Django(2.1 +)** to install django, open terminal and type pip3 install Django.